 “20 Centres for 2010” is the Official Campaign of the 2010 FIFA World Cup South Africa™.
 Its aim is to raise funds to create twenty Football for Hope Centres for public health, education and football across Africa.
 The centres will address local social challenges in disadvantaged areas and improve education and health services for young people.
-Read more about The Football for Hope Campaign.
+The Football for Hope Centre in Khayelitsha is the first of the 20 Football for Hope Centres in Africa.
+Read more about The Football for Hope Campaign

 Location: Cape Coast, Ghana

 Mission: To promote the health and social development of children and youth through community-based activities, with the sport of soccer serving as the foundation of the programme.Target population: Girls and boys ages 7-20 years